rvthak/Makefile-Maker/README.md

 1) The program takes one parameter only (the wanted name for the final executable)
 2) The names of the project files can be given manually after (with .c extention)
-3) The proposed way to give the project file names is with: ls *c | ./maker myprog (IMPORTANT: if like di's pcs your linux machine has set as alias for ls => ls -a the program WILL FAIL, so in this case you should follow the other method of writitng down the names yourself)
+3) The proposed way to give the project file names is with: ls *c | ./maker myprog (IMPORTANT: if like di's pcs your linux machine has set as alias for ls => ls -l the program WILL FAIL, so in this case you should follow the other method of writitng down the names yourself)
 4) You can change the compiler or the compilation flags from the #defines